EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 Currently we only have 4 presets for the image capture automation (preset 0 to 3).
 After you have more/new presets that you had assigned with the manual controls, then you can edit the environment variables of the automation service in the **compose.yaml** file (START_PRESET and END_PRESET).

-You can also configure the daily capture time by editing the SCHEDULED_TIMES (A list of tuple with 24H format), be aware that the camera is 5 hour ahead than the local time (Camera time is UTC, Local time of Lima - Peru is UTC-05:00).
+You can also configure the daily capture time by editing the SCHEDULED_TIMES (A list of tuple with 24H format), be aware that the camera is 5 hour ahead than the local time (Camera time is UTC, local time of Lima - Peru is UTC-05:00).

 #### Set these up